JohnEBoyBaby/i.Q/README.md

 “IF you want to be perfect,

-go, sell your possessions and give to the poor, and you will have treasure in HEAVEN."
+ye' GO, LEAVE YOUR "MONEY" BEHIND, SELL ALL YOUR POSSESSIONS AND GIVE TO THE POOR, and you will have treasure in HEAVEN."

 "THEN YOU GO AND YOU ALWAYS FOLLOW TRUTH AND WORSHIP ONLY G_D REMEMBER WHAT I TOLD YOU IN MATTHEW 5:8 I AM LEAVING HERE TOO IN MATTHEW 19:20-22 FOR A GOOD "CROSS" REFERENCE 'apostles' so 'listen' GOOD jaQQasses ... nQw that was TRUTH and 'funny' tQQ ..!